“Mason city. To get there you follow Highway 58, going northeast out of the city, and it is a good highway and new”

 At the end of his term as governor Huey Long was elected to the U.S. Senate.
-However, he continued his highly controversial tactics, and his firebrand populism was even perceived as a threat to FDR.
+However, he continued his highly controversial tactics, and his firebrand style of populism was even perceived as a threat to FDR.
 Huey Long’s career ended when he was assassinated in 1935 at the Louisiana state capital where he was attempting to gerrymander a district against a political opponent.
-The son-in-law of his opponent approached Huey Long and shot him point-blank in the torso, the blast killed him.
+The son-in-law of his opponent approached Huey Long and shot him point-blank in the torso.
+The blast killed him.

 All The King’s Men

 In All The King’s Men, Willie Stark is the embodiment of Huey Long.
 He is a bombastic reformer whose values are challenged when he begins employing morally ambiguous tactics in order to enact long-promised reforms.
 The fascinating contradiction is that Willie must use illicit means to gain power in the hopes of securing beneficence.
 Does he ultimately achieve a greater good?
 The novel remains somewhat elusive and it mainly examines Willie Stark’s career through a glass darkly.
 Lord Acton’s famous maxim comes to mind in this novel, “power tends to corrupt and absolute power corrupts absolutely.”
 Throughout the novel, Willie and his minions are ruled by their own ambitions, while clinging to power in a godless world where justice is nothing other than the advantage of the stronger.

 Robert Penn Warren was always troubled by the comparisons between Huey Long and Willie Stark, but the comparison is nevertheless fitting despite there being a few minor differences.
 Whereas Huey Long’s political career was launched by a devastating flood, Willie Stark (a.k.a. “the boss”) is vaulted into a politics by an accident at a children’s school.
 Both men share a spectacular start to their respective political careers, only to find an equally devastating downfall.